Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback

-Under the aforementioned complications, traditional Dynamic Programming based approaches can be used, but are intractable due to the well-known `curse of dimensionality'.
-In related works \cite{Neely_RR}\cite{Neely_RR2}, a simple round-robin based scheduling policy is shown to possess the throughput-optimality property.
-However, such a scheme is only optimal in the regime of a large number of users with \emph{identical} Markovian channel statistics.
-In \cite{KrishnaModiano}\cite{CelicModiano}, a throughput-optimal frame-based policy is proposed.
-This policy relies on solving a Linear Programming in each frame, which is hindered by the curse of dimensionality, where the computational complexity grows exponentially with the network size.
+Under this model, because of the aforementioned complications, traditional Dynamic Programming based approaches can be used for designing scheduling schemes, but are intractable due to the well-known `curse of dimensionality'.
+In \cite{Neely_RR}\cite{Neely_RR2}, simple round-robin based scheduling policies are shown to possess the throughput-optimality property.
+The optimality of greedy scheduling algorithm are proven in \cite{ZhaoTWC}\cite{SM_IT}.
+However, these schemes \cite{Neely_RR}-\cite{SM_IT} are only optimal in the regime where users have \emph{identical} ON/OFF Markovian channel statistics.
+In \cite{KrishnaModiano}\cite{CelicModiano}, throughput-optimal frame-based policies are proposed.
+These policies rely on solving a Linear Programming in each frame, which is hindered by the curse of dimensionality where the computational complexity grows exponentially with the network size.